-One of the many things I’m grateful for this year is the way my little boy teaches me the value of iterating and innovating using a limited set of materials and parameters through a simple yet challenging exercise: he asks me to draw a unique napkin for his lunch each day using just a few colored markers and our imaginations.
+One of the many things I’m grateful for this year is the way he unknowingly shows me the value of iterating and innovating using a limited set of materials and parameters through a simple yet challenging exercise: he asks me to draw a unique napkin for his lunch each day using just a few colored markers and our imaginations.

 When he first started asking, I thought we’d run out of ideas pretty quick.
 Here we are, more than 4 years later, and our idea machine has become a prolific part of our lives that gives us great joy.

 Silly?
 Maybe to some.
 But this silly exercise has translated into real value in other parts of my life, opening my heart and mind to new and more diverse approaches to solutions both personally and professionally.